Motorcycle Accident in Michigan? You May Need a Motorcycle Injury Lawyer

 A claim against a public entity for defective road repair or inadequate design is often subject to complex filing requirements.
 In addition, the timeline for filing these claims is much shorter than those allowed for the pursuit of other legal actions.

 Often, an attorney will have to work hard to establish that the responsible party either knew of the road defect or reasonably should have known about the defect.
 These are known as the doctrines of “Notice” and “Constructive Notice.”
-Contact Cochran, Foley & Associates if you feel that there may be a road defect claim.
+Contact Cochran, Kroll & Associates if you feel that there may be a road defect claim.

 No-Fault and Third Party Claims

 Michigan No-Fault benefits generally are available to Michigan motorcycle accident victims.
 No-Fault benefits are intended to provide medical benefits, wage loss, attendant care and replacement services to injury victims.

 No-Fault benefits can be critical to the economic survival of the seriously injured, and Michigan law only allows one year to establish a proper claim for these benefits and secure necessary payments.
 Determining the proper insurance company responsible for paying no-fault benefits to an injured cyclist can be complicated.